jaderiver62/bricolage/README.md

 You must have Insomnia or something similar to test Bricolage.

-See video above for a deomstration in Bricolage on Insomnia!
+See the video above for a demonstration in Bricolage on Insomnia!

 ---------------------------------------